-If you have never tried Dutch Baby Oven Pancakes before, you are really missing out!
+If you have never tried Dutch Babies (AKA oven pancakes) before, you are really missing out!
 This cinnamon apple version is so tasty they don’t even need syrup.
 They would be perfect for Christmas breakfast this year!

 Oh mama.
 I wish I would have tried this version years ago.
 The tartness of the apples and the melted cinnamon sugar made these Dutch babies out of this world!
 I had to stop myself from eating too many.
 So delicious!

 I put syrup on the table, but I didn’t even think these pancakes needed it, they are plenty sweet with just the cinnamon sugar.
 Of course, a couple of my kids added some buttermilk syrup while I was busy taking photos, but they admitted later that they could have done without it.

 If you’ve never tried oven pancakes before, you really should.
 It is magical how they puff up and turn crunchy and golden brown on the edges.
 They really are amazing.

 I also like the fact that they have more protein than regular pancakes, so my kids stay full a little longer.
 Which is huge when you have teenage boys that want to eat every minute!
 Often times I use half whole wheat flour.
 It works great, and makes them even more filling and nutritious.

 - Bacon Breakfast Casserole

 - 2 Tbsp butter